Session 8

 Carbon Neutral Companies = Greenwashing

-Many companies claim to be or reach carbon neutrality in the future:
+Many companies claim to have reached carbon neutrality or to be close to doing so in the future:

 On their products & services: AirFrance full activity flights, L'Oréal carbon neutral industrial sites, Volkswagen and Google carbon neutrality on all activities.